Cincinnati, Ohio

 Easy to get a job

 Cincinnati is a mid-sized city with the amenities of a big one, without being crowded.
 There are a lot of Fortune 500 companies with plenty of high-paying jobs along with a low cost of living.
-Those companies attract people of all ages, and at all wages.
-The great jobs vs. low costs is an incredible appealing draw to the city.
+Those companies attract people of all ages and at all wages.
+The great jobs vs. low costs is an incredibly appealing draw to the city.

 The city of Cincinnati is much like any other big-ish city.
-Lots of young people, going out and enjoying a good social life at a growing bar/club, restaurant scene.
+Lots of young people, go out and enjoy a good social life at a growing bar/club, or restaurant scene.
 Downtown is also home to the shocking, to some, world-class performing arts culture.
-A Symphony, Pops, Orchestra, Contemporary Arts Center and Art Museum means you can get your fill of culture downtown when you’re in the mood, and you can get your fill of partying if that’s your mood. https://wandercincinnati.com/2019/09/17/gaslight-district-cincinnati/
+A Symphony, Pops, Orchestra, Contemporary Arts Center, and Art Museum means you can get your fill of culture downtown when you’re in the mood, and you can get your fill of partying if that’s your mood.
+Check out Wander Cincinnati for the gaslight district entertainment scene descriptions.

-If you want to get more details on what locals get up to for fun and culture check out the calendar of events: https://www.visitcincy.com/events/
+Also, if you want to get more details on what locals get up to for fun and culture check out the calendar of events.

 First of all, know that Cinci is “booming”.
 Other cities like Austin and Nashville get a lot of attention but if you’re looking for work Cincinnati is a great option.
 An outsized number of Fortune 500 companies (including Proctor & Gamble), major retailers, and two massive hospital systems keeps the economy jumping.
 Terrible driving is apparently a thing here and there is virtually no strong public transport system, so if you have to commute that will probably be painful.
 On the other hand many of the companies here as everywhere are going hybrid or wfh so the inexpensive housing and cost of living will make up for those days you do have to make the drive.